MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 After adding a custom app, in the **Conditional Access App Control apps** page, you may see the option: **Request session control**.

 > [!NOTE]
-> [Featured apps](proxy-intro-aad.md#session-controls) have out-of-the-box session controls.
+> [Catalog apps](proxy-intro-aad.md#session-controls) have out-of-the-box session controls.
 For any other apps, you must go through a self-onboarding process.

 **Recommended steps**